Training a Neural Network#

 model = SimpleNet(28*28, 10)

-prints the average loss computed over each epoch, which is also returned as a list in a dictionary.
-This information is useful to monitor the training process and ensure that the model is learning.
-If the loss is not decreasing, it may be a sign that the learning rate is too high, or the model architecture is not suitable for the problem.
-Let’s plot the training loss to see how it evolves over time.
+The fit() method tracks the average loss computed over each epoch, which is also returned as a list in a dictionary.
+This information is useful to visualize the training process and ensure that the model is learning.
+We expect the training loss to decrease over time, indicating that the model is improving its performance on the training data.
+If the loss is not decreasing, it may be a sign that the learning rate is too high, or that the model architecture is not suitable for the problem.

 plt.xlabel('Epoch')